Skip to main content

 Strategy

-Winners instead secure letters from clinical instructors or supervisors in their bridging program who can vouch for their technical skills and adaptability in a Canadian clinical setting.
+Winners instead provide a supervisor from a clinical placement or a professor from their bridging program who can vouch for their technical competence.

 Strategy